 Lack of ethical science in our government wildlife agencies is prevalent today more than ever.
 Or is it?
-Is there science in wildlife management but is this science lacking empathy for the creatures it manages?
+Is there science in wildlife management?
+Is this science lacking empathy for the creatures they manage?
 Let’s look at the leading expert of chimpanzee behavior, Dr. Jane Goodall, who refused to call her subjects by a number.
-Dr. Goodall gave every single chimpanzee she observed a name and refused to call them “it.”
+Dr. Goodall gave every single chimpanzee she observed a name and refused to call them an it.
 Please take a minute and view the video on this topic called, “Being With Jane Goodall”

 Our government agencies that are in charge of wildlife lack empathy.
-This is true because how else can they justify the millions of wild animals they “removed” or “harvested” in the name of management.
+This is true, because how else can they justify the millions of wild animals they have removed or harvested in the name of management.
 Government wildlife technicians have some sort of wildlife degree that quality them to do the work.
 But are they expected to act with a lack of empathy in order to manage these wild animals?
-They view these wild animals as “non-beings” and refer to them as “it’s” for the purpose of management.
+They view these wild animals as non-beings and refer to them as it’s for the purpose of management.

-Wolves, a once endangered species is now an “it” harvested as a game animal without any thought of them belonging to a family.
-Where did this coldness towards wild animals start?
-This has been the norm for far too many decades and or centuries.
+Wolves, a once endangered species is now relegated as an it, and harvested as a game animal without any thought of them as a sentient-being with a family.
+Where did this cruel attitude towards wild animals start?
+This has been considered the norm for far too many decades and even for centuries.

 “Conservation is getting nowhere because it is incompatible with our Abrahamic concept of land.
 We abuse land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.”
 Aldo Leopold, “A Sand County Almanac.”

-There you have it called “land ethic” and its a community we all care about and live in.
-Wild animals are “beings” that live within communities just as human beings do.
-Using the word “harvest” psychologically removes the emotional responsibility of taking the life of a living breathing being.
+The land ethic is a community, that we all care about and live in.
+Wild animals are sentient-beings, that live within communities just like human beings do.
+Using the word harvest is a way to psychologically remove the emotional responsibility; for killing a living breathing being.

-Ethical Hunting has been used as a method to feed our families for centuries but that has changed.
-Hunting in today’s world has become recreational for fun and entertainment.
-Something to do out of doors in nature to recreate.
-This is all managed by our government agencies such as the Department of Natural Resources Wildlife Managements Division that have become: hardened towards the life of the creatures they are suppose to be conserving.
+Ethical Hunting has been used as a method to feed our families for centuries, but that has changed in today’s society.
+Hunting in today’s world has become recreational, for fun and entertainment.
+Hunting is now just something to; do out of doors, and in nature to recreate.
+This is all managed by our government agencies such as the Department of Natural Resources Wildlife Managements Division that; have become hardened & cold towards the lives of the creatures they are suppose to be conserving.

 Our government agencies go through the motions of acquiring scienctic knowledge but they lack the emotional integrity to fully apply the science.
 And this becomes “the heartless” anti-wildlife management we see today.